TheLazyFerret/termcodes-cpp/docs/cursor.md

 # Termccodes - cursor
 In this namespace, all the functions that works with the cursor or the screen.
 Due they are quite related, I decided to not split them.

+*When using with `std::basic_ostream`, please remember that this is a buffered stream.
+You probably want to flush the buffer after each call.*

 ## Usage
 #### ENUM: `Direction`
 |Value|Effect|